intxcc/OwnTrack/README.md

 Currently OwnTrack supports only __Android 4.1 and above__ (API 16). _Windows Phone and iOS are not supported_.
 This is due to the fact, that they don't really allow the user to control the OS, like custom roms without gApps do.
 Therefore a privacy application for these platforms would be rather useless.

 ### What is the current development state?
-OwnTrack is currently __not working__.
-Please be patient until the development for the first version is finished.
+OwnTrack is currently __working__.
+This is no software to be used in production, which will take a few or maybe just one release.
+Be patient.
 Thank you!

 ### Features
 - Autostart